IrishMarineInstitute/erddap-lint/WritingRules.md

 (We will provide an editor that can be used to develop a rule set).

+# done Parameter

+For things that take time, a function may contain a second parameter, `done` which is a callback.
+In this case the return parameter of the function is ignored, and the `done()` function must be invoked at the end of processing.
+Include a reason parameter when calling `done()`, if the test result was negative.

+# Timeout
+For slow operations, especially those which have a `done` parameter, specify a timeout, in seconds.

+Timeout: 5

+# The memo

+Your function has access to a `memo` object, which is a dictionary shared between calls.
+This can be useful for storing promises (eg fetch requests), so that the result can be used by all runs of the test rather than performing the operation many times.
+This is mostly useful with the `done` parameter.

 # Accepted Datasets
 The Accepted Datasets section is optional.